We Can't Build True Peace in America if We Keep Putting So Many Minority Americans In Jail

 The processes that build brain strength for each child are simple.
 Talking is a powerful tool.
 Most people don't know that.
 Talking directly to a very young child has the ability to build billions of connections.
 Children who have adults talking extensively and directly to them build neuron strength with every time of talking.

 Parents and adults can strengthen children’s brains with talking alone.
 Talking is something every caring adult can do for a child — and the child's brain will have billions of neuron connections as a result.
 Talking can be done anywhere, and it doesn't cost money.
 But it delivers great value to each child.
+Our Parent Tool Kit offers even more information about steps parents can take to enrich the lives of their children.

 Reading to a child is also good.
 Children get great brain growth from having adults read in caring and connected ways to them.
 We need to get books to all families to make reading easy to do, and we need to encourage reading times with each child.